Ukasz09/Code-lines-counter/README.md

 > Generate a summary report of written lines of code (Bash)

-**code_lines_counter** is a simple tool used to generate report about written lines of code for given directory, with all sub-directories
+**code_lines_counter** - generate report about written lines of code and comments, with ommiting empty lines for given directory and all sub-directories

 ## Examples